Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 TDS Management

-Managing Total Dissolved Solids (TDS) ensures water stays soft and scale-free, protecting:
+Managing Total Dissolved Solids (TDS) keeps cooling water soft and scale-free, protecting:

 • Cooling channels